kevlar-kt/kevlar/docs/pages/modules/antipiracy/implementation.md

 }

 CoroutineScope(Dispatchers.Default).launch {
+	// Attestation request
     when (val attestation = antipiracy.attestate(context)) {
         is AntipiracyAttestation.Blank -> {
             // Pending attestation, no information yet.
+        	// Don't do anything.
         }
         is AntipiracyAttestation.Clear -> {
             // Good to go.